 As well as undertaking eight required modules you will choose four elective modules from a wide choice to customise your MBA and achieve your aims.
 One of your four elective modules will be a required face-to-face module.
 You will have a range of face-to-face modules to select from which may be based at our Warwick campus, WBS London, The Shard, or at an international location.
 A second face-to-face module may be studied at an additional cost.
 Please note that module availability may vary year-to-year depending on student demand and scheduling constraints.

 Face-to-face interaction is an essential element of our programme so you will join us on campus for two residential weeks during the course.
 These intensive face-to-face periods of study will include the beginning of teaching for one module through lectures, case studies, seminars, group work and assessment briefings; provide an opportunity to network face-to-face with your cohort; and give you the chance to focus on yourself as a leader as well as provide the opportunity for careers and professional development support.
-Residential weeks typically run in March and September in your first year of study.
+Residential weeks typically run in March/April and September in your first year of study.